0100101101011010/food/_pages/til.md

 ### June

 * One chicken breast is the perfect size for one large serving.
 So, for example, three chicken breasts would be the ideal amount to cook for three servings of butter chicken.
 * Sub equal amounts of plain yogurt + water for buttermilk, or a 1 : 2 ratio of greek yogurt + water. – Cook's Illustrated
+* Leave fresh oranges or clementines on the counter for a month before eating. – [What I ate, Jul 1–7](/food/foodventures/what-i-ate-jul-1-7/#older-oranges-taste-better)